wikiadventure/wikiadventu.re/README.md

 ## TODO

-- [ ] Make a game layout in quasar
+- [x] Make a game layout in quasar
-- [ ] Vuex store for game data
+- [x] Vuex store for game data
-- [ ] handle connection with the new front end
+- [x] Handle connection with the new front end
+- [x] Add round winner animation
+- [x] Add a leaderboard at the end of the game
+- [ ] Add close button to the round winner animation and leaderboard
+- [ ] Integrate theme switch, ui language select ( ui lange != game lang which define the wiki language )
+- [ ] Complete the i18n internalization
+- [ ] Add sound in game
+- [ ] Add a volume slider and a mute button
+- [ ] Add an celebration on the leaderboard screen